webcomponents/webcomponentsjs/README.md

 loader that dynamically loads the minimum polyfill bundle, using feature detection.
 Note that because the bundle will be loaded asynchronously, you should wait for the `WebComponentsReady` before you can safely assume that all the polyfills have loaded and are ready to be used (i.e. if you want to dynamically load other custom elements, etc.).

+Additionally, you can check the `webComponentsReady` property on the `webcomponents-loader.js` script to determine if the `WebComponentsReady` event has been fired.

 Here's an example:

 ```html
 <!-- Load polyfills; note that "loader" will load these async -->